Motorcycle accidents in Oklahoma City are an all too common occurrence, particularly in the summer.

 Motorcycle Accidents in Oklahoma

 The National Highway Traffic Safety Administration (NHTSA) reports an estimated 5,000 people die annually in motorcycle accidents and nearly 90,000 are injured.
 While motorcycles account for just 3 percent of all registered vehicles, they account for 14 percent of all traffic fatalities and 4 percent of all motor vehicle crash injuries.

 As our Oklahoma City motorcycle accident lawyers know, a significant number of these crashes are attributable to speed, alcohol impairment and driver distraction.

-There were a total of 88 deadly motorcycle accidents in one single recent year and of those, 18 percent of riders had a blood-alcohol concentration of at least 0.08.
+There was a total of 88 deadly motorcycle accidents in one single recent year and of those, 18 percent of riders had a blood-alcohol concentration of at least 0.08.